ericwq/examples/tty/client.md

 - `recv_one()` calls `getnameinfo()` to validate the new remote address.

 ### How to send keystroke to remote server

+This section summarizes the data structures in the process.

 #### user keystroke -> `Parser::UserByte` -> `Network::UserEvent` -> `Network::UserStream`